MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/single-machine-installation.md

 **PortNumber**   is the port for the web site that you are using.
 If you chose to install on the default web site (port 443) then you do not need to supply the port number.

-A typical URL to access the [!INCLUDE[prodshort](../includes/prodshort.md)] web client looks similar to the following:
+A typical URL to access the Dynamics GP web client looks similar to the following:

 https://gpuaweb.contoso.com/GP

 3. After entering the URL, you will be directed to the logon page.
-This is the first page that will be displayed to users who are accessing the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+This is the first page that will be displayed to users who are accessing the Dynamics GP web client.

 ![shows a screen for connecting the web components to the dynamics gp service.](media/install-web-gp-service-connection.png "GP Connection")

-If you are using a self-signed security certificate and are accessing the [!INCLUDE[prodshort](../includes/prodshort.md)] web client from another computer, you will see a certificate error.
+If you are using a self-signed security certificate and are accessing the Dynamics GP web client from another computer, you will see a certificate error.
 To resolve this error, you must import the security certificate into the certificate store on the machine that is accessing the web client.

 4. Enter your user credentials.
-These are domain user credentials or machine user credentials for a user that is part of the security group you created to control access to the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+These are domain user credentials or machine user credentials for a user that is part of the security group you created to control access to the Dynamics GP web client.
 This security group is described in Chapter 5, “Security groups and user accounts”.
-These are not your [!INCLUDE[prodshort](../includes/prodshort.md)] login name and password.
+These are not your Dynamics GP login name and password.

 Click **Sign In**.

 5. A session will be created.
 The window you see first will depend on settings for your Dynamics GP user.

-If your [!INCLUDE[prodshort](../includes/prodshort.md)] user ID has only SQL Server Account information, the [!INCLUDE[prodshort](../includes/prodshort.md)] login window will be displayed.
+If your Dynamics GP user ID has only SQL Server Account information, the Dynamics GP login window will be displayed.

 ![shows the login screen to dynamics gp using sql login.](media/install-web-login-01.png "GP login")

-Log in with your [!INCLUDE[prodshort](../includes/prodshort.md)] login name and password.
+Log in with your Dynamics GP login name and password.

-If your [!INCLUDE[prodshort](../includes/prodshort.md)] user ID has Windows Account information, the Web Client SQL User will be used to access [!INCLUDE[prodshort](../includes/prodshort.md)] data.
+If your Dynamics GP user ID has Windows Account information, the Web Client SQL User will be used to access Dynamics GP data.

 **One company   **If you have access to only one company, that company will automatically be used.
-The first page you see in [!INCLUDE[prodshort](../includes/prodshort.md)] will be the Home page.
+The first page you see in Dynamics GP will be the Home page.

 **Multiple companies**   If you have access to multiple companies, the Company Login window will be displayed, allowing you to select the company to use.